Privacy and your data

 Transferring your information outside of Europe

 We do not routinely transfer personal information we collect outside of the European Economic Area (EEA).
 However, in the event that we needed to, we would ensure that your personal information was adequately protected.
-We will put in place protective measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respect the UK and EU laws on data protection.
+We will put in place protective measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which align with UK and EU laws on data protection.

 How secure is my information with third-party service providers?